May 23 – June 8, 2019

 We are living in the space of that edge right now.

-Inspired by research into the nature of time and the combination of dystopian narratives in popular culture with resurgent political and social activism, Birds of the Future explores what it is to recognize one’s place in a seemingly unending cycle of utopian impulses and dystopian realities.
-Rather than revel in a bleak aesthetic of apocalypse, Birds of the Future wrestles with the possibilities revealed by chaos — among them, a new understanding of time in which each moment is open to the possibilities of a new way of being.
+Inspired by research into the nature of time and the combination of dystopian narratives in popular culture with resurgent political and social activism, Birds of the Future explored what it is to recognize one’s place in a seemingly unending cycle of utopian impulses and dystopian realities.
+Rather than revel in a bleak aesthetic of apocalypse, Birds of the Future wrestled with the possibilities revealed by chaos — among them, a new understanding of time in which each moment is open to the possibilities of a new way of being.

 “We are thinking about endings.
 We are living in the space of that edge right now.
 I want to imagine a world where we can use and reuse and remake and reimagine.
 I don’t mean on a consumer level, I mean in a poetic and practical sense, how we might reorganize the vast detritus of the world to build some semblance of safety and then pleasure.”

 – Designer Jess Kiel-Wornson

 Mon June 3

 Five price tiers, $15 – $28